-The contamination of a ground water site in West Orange and Orange was placed on the US Environmental Protection Agency’s worst offenders list on Friday.
+The contamination of a a ground water site in West Orange and Orange was placed on the US Environmental Protection Agency’s worst offenders list on Friday.

 The Orange Valley Regional Ground Water site, located along Central Avenue on the border of the two towns, has been added to the EPA’s Superfund National Priorities List of the country’s most hazardous waste sites.

 The EPA announced it was considering placing the Orange Valley site on the Superfund list back in March.
 According to the EPA’s findings, the site consists of a “ground water plume,” which is contaminated with various common commercial/industrial chemicals -- tetrachloroethylene, trichloroethylene, and cis-1, 2-dichloroethylene.

 Exposure to these chemicals, according to the EPA, “can have serious effects on people’s health, including liver damage and an increased risk of cancer.”

 While these chemicals have contaminated public water wells, EPA spokesperson Elias Rodriguez said, “There is no immanent risk to public health at this site.

 "Previous actions were taken to either take the contaminated wells out of service or ensure that the sources were mitigated in a way that they wouldn’t impact public health.”

 Rodriquez said that the contributing factors for placing the Orange Valley site on the Superfund list were the types of chemicals involved; the area’s population density; impacts on the surrounding environment; and support from the New Jersey Environmental Protection, who originally called for the federal EPA to investigate the site.